 Talk to your kids about why you give and/or volunteer, why it’s a joyful experience, and why sharing what we have matters.
 Encourage gratitude in daily activities.
 Discussing and finding causes that your kids care about is a wonderful opportunity to connect.
 Allow them to feel some ownership over the process and help identify how they want to put their generosity into action.

 A piggy bank with a makeover:

 This works for kids around 5 and up.
 Label three jars (great opportunity to reuse pasta sauce mason jars!) with the titles give, save, and spend.
 The give jar is money to be donated to charity or a cause/person of importance.
 The save jar is for long-term saving and could also be deposited into a bank account.
 The spend jar is money they can spend on anything they want!
-Choose a way to fill the jars – it could be through an allowance broken up into 3 parts, it could be through chores, or holiday money they receive.
+Choose a way to fill the jars – it could be through an allowance broken up into 3 parts, or it could be through chores or holiday money they receive.
 The importance is not only on creating a culture of giving but also on fiscal responsibility and independence to make their own financial decisions.

 Making special events extra special:

 Kids often get a lot of gifts on holidays and their birthdays.
 Imagine if the cost for just one of these was put towards a charity of choice instead.
 Holidays are a great time to ensure kids get things for themselves and also have the opportunity to give back.
 Choose a charity of meaning to your family and direct some of the family gift money to the charity.
 Get the kids involved in making related arts and crafts or doing a small fundraiser to add to the pot.

 Modelling compassion, empathy, and generosity is one of the greatest gifts you can give your children.
 And it’s not a bad reminder for ourselves as well!
 Look for opportunities to participate in the community with the family.
 Put your values into action and let your kids see it.